billthefarmer/editor/Syntax.md

 CSS style names are matched from a list.
 Double quoted arguments are highlighted.
 As above, single quotes are ignored.
 C style comments are recognised.

+### Emacs Org
+Metadata, headers, links, emphasis and inline code will be highlighted.

 ### Markdown
 Markdown headers, links, emphasis and code will be highlighted.